cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/⬇️ Obsidian Ideas Drop/⬇️ Obsidian Ideas Drop.md

 - Obsidian GitHub action for running code like a vault would
 - StackEdit with GitHub as alternative to Github.dev?
 - Linting for filenames and folders to make sure that they work on Windows (No ":" and other characters)
+- [ ] Plugin or pull request to current plugin to clean youtube and amazon links of cookie and reference code stuff ➕ 2024-11-03
+- [ ] Add saving current workspace layout to custom save ⏫ ➕ 2024-11-03

 # Obsidian in the Web?